lmas/thesis/thesis.typ

 The Go implementation also includes a complementary test suite which verifies, against the reference data, the correctness of the implemented algorithm.
-@results will later go into details of these results and provide an expanded analysis.
+@results goes into details of these results and provide an expanded analysis.

 == Adapting the algorithm